Preparing to install on a Unicode database

 NLS_LENGTH_SEMANTICSvalue from BYTE to CHAR when reconfiguring

-NLS_INSTANCE_PARAMETERS, the data in the AR System server will be corrupted.
+NLS_INSTANCE_PARAMETERS, the data in the AR System server gets corrupted.
 The

 NLS_LENGTH_SEMANTICSparameter must be set to BYTE in